| The False

 they are like angels, and they are sons of God being sons of the resurrection.”

 Luke gives us a clear clue here who exactly Jesus is talking about.
 "The sons of this age" do indeed marry, but the "Sons of God" do not.
 Jesus clearly separates the two.
+THE MEANING OF MATTHEW 16:19 Another claim is that what is "sealed" on earth will be "sealed" in heaven according to Matthew 16:19.

 The LDS Church is greatly mistaken again, for they misunderstand

 Jesus once again.
 Jesus is speaking of the power of forgivenes in Matthew 16:19 ( read more here on the meaning of Matthew 16:19) and not the binding of temple marriage on earth and in heaven" as the LDS Church believes.
+HOW & WHY GOD JOINS A MAN & WOMAN ON EARTH This claim is also based on the LDS Church's view of how God joins a man and woman: "Adam and Eve, before they fell, were immortal and were joined by God.
+There is

 no indication that God said "until death do you part" in joining them.
 They were